khanhduy-14/khanhduy-14/README.md

 - I'm a Software Engineer
 - Passionate about crafting solutions.
-- Currently diving deeper into AWS and Networking.
+- Currently diving deeper into Cloud Computing and Network.
 - I enjoy running, chess, and working out.
 But when I'm not doing those, I'm diving deep into coding!

 <a href="mailto:tranhakhanhduy.dev@gmail.com" target="_blank">